abhinaya1/E_commerce_Sales_Prediction/README.md

 This project focuses on predicting **Units Sold** for e-commerce products using historical sales, pricing, discount, customer segment, and marketing spend data.
 Accurate sales prediction can help businesses improve inventory planning, optimize marketing budgets, and make data-driven pricing decisions.

-The problem is framed as a **supervised regression task**, and multiple models are evaluated using **cross-validated Mean Absolute Error (MAE)** to ensure robust and fair comparison.
+The problem is framed as a **supervised regression task**, and multiple models are evaluated using **cross validated Mean Absolute Error (MAE)** to ensure robust and fair comparison.

 ## Business Problem